Overview & Career Outcomes

 A community of learners

-Our faculty is made up of experts in elementary education who are well versed in current trends and practices, engaged in meaningful research, and present regularly at conferences.
+Our faculty are experts in elementary education who are well-versed in current trends and practices, engaged in meaningful research, and regularly present at conferences.
 Lasell professors are invested in forging real relationships and consistently go the extra mile to counsel and mentor their students.

 Valuable professional experiences

-Put your learning into practice through an immersive practicum: a research project that provides students the opportunity to design and execute an in-depth study on a topic of interest.
-This unparalleled opportunity will help to prepare you to be a change agent in the classroom and a leader in the field of elementary education.
+Put your learning into practice through an immersive practicum: a research project that allows students to design and execute an in-depth study on a topic of interest.
+This unparalleled opportunity will help prepare you to be a change agent in the classroom and a leader in elementary education.

 Note: Lasell offers licensure and non-licensure degree programs in education that are designed to meet the licensure requirements in the state of Massachusetts.
 Licensure may be valid in other states but may require additional steps and cannot be guaranteed.
 To learn more about licensure requirements in other states, please visit the Licensure Disclosure page.

-At Lasell, our curriculum provides you with the foundation of elementary education, research, evaluation, and education policy and will prepare you with teaching strategies to become a highly effective licensed educator.
+At Lasell, our M.Ed. in Elementary Education curriculum provides the foundation of elementary education, research, evaluation, and education policy and will prepare you with teaching strategies to become a highly effective licensed educator.
 Available in both hybrid and online synchronous format options.

-The Practicum for students pursuing initial licensure in elementary education (grades 1 - 6) provides a minimum of 300 hours of student teaching experience in an elementary classroom under the supervision of a qualified professional over the course of the fall-term semester spring or fall.
+The Practicum for students pursuing initial licensure in elementary education (grades 1 - 6) provides a minimum of 300 hours of student teaching experience in an elementary classroom under the supervision of a qualified professional throughout the spring or fall semester.

-The Initial Licensure track curriculum is as follows:
+The Initial Licensure track curriculum is 39 credits broken down as follows: